AliSalman-et-al/auto-rob2/CONTEXT.md

 - Supplements are best-effort by default; benchmark `required` mode treats missing, failed, or not-ingested requested supplements as benchmark failures.
 - LLMs answer SQs; deterministic judges assign D1-D5 and overall labels.
-- `rag_contexts` are prompt compatibility text. `rag_chunk_metadata` is the
-  provenance-bearing source record emitted as `rag_sources` in JSON.
-- Evidence packets are the main prompt context protection against overload.
+- Evidence packets are the only prompt-facing retrieval product.
 - `DomainEvidenceContext` is prompt assembly only.
 It does not own packet selection, retrieval, SQ branching, NA control logic, or judges.
 - `DomainSqStage` owns SQ-stage execution shape: prompt build, LLM call,